Forensic Psychology BSc (Hons)

 IB Diploma 28 points to include 15 points at Higher level

 Access to HE The Access to HE Diploma in a Science, Social Science or Health subject to include 30 Level 3 credits at Distinction.
-Plus GCSE English and Mathematics at grade 4 / C or above
+Plus GCSE Mathematics at grade 4 / C or above

 Other qualifications and experience